elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240703.md

 ## Linux Features for Safety-Critical Systems (LFSCS)
 - Tiny Kernel and QEMU target - https://github.com/elisa-tech/wg-lfscs/blob/main/lfscs-meetings/20240611.md
 - Link to Arch WG minutes & Minimal Application - https://github.com/elisa-tech/wg-lfscs/blob/main/lfscs-meetings/20240625.md

+[SV] Definitely overlapping goals and a converged focus helps sustain the features needed collectively.

+[CW] Application of safety eng against a subset.

+ACTION: How is the topic space being constrained (component/subsystem driven?)

+ACTION:  Can LFSCS present on the minimal kernel and emulation?
+(Building a conversation towards "Could this be used for targeting our use case?")

 ## Discussion on Features for Aerospace